MicrosoftDocs/OfficeDocs-SharePoint/migration/sp-migration-api-and-sensitivity-labels.md

 ---
-title: "Sensitivity labels and the SharePoint Migration API" ms.date: 01/25/2021 ms.author: jhendr
+title: "Sensitivity labels and the SharePoint Migration API" ms.date: 02/01/2021 ms.author: jhendr
 author: JoanneHendrickson
 manager: serdars
 search.appverid: MET150
-description: "Sensitivity labels and the SharePoint Migration API."
 localization_priority: Priority
-ms.service: sharepoint-online
+ms.prod: sharepoint
+description: Learn how to have sensitivity labels applied to content before migration with the SharePiont Migration API.
 ---

 # Sensitivity Labels and the SharePoint Migration API